AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/resources/common_patterns/authwit.md

 #include_code authwit_transfer_example /yarn-project/end-to-end/src/e2e_token_contract.test.ts typescript

 #### Deleting an action in Typescript
-If you want to undo an authorization action, you can use the `removePrivateAuthWitness` in the PXE to do so.
+If you want to undo an authorization action, you can use the `removeAuthWitness` in the PXE to do so.
 This method should be called by the wallet that will be executing the transaction on your behalf like so:

 #include_code remove_private_auth_witness /yarn-project/end-to-end/src/e2e_token_contract.test.ts typescript